 Welcome to Rowlands Castle Surgery

-Our next Flu Clinic is on Saturday 14th November
+Our next Flu Clinic is TO BE DECIDED

 VENUE: St John’s Church, 120 Redhill Rd, Rowland's Castle PO9 6DF.

 Most of our clinics this year are being be held at St John’s Church who have two large halls and plenty of parking.
 The layout of the building makes it ideal for social distancing.
 As some of you may be aware the government increased the number of people eligible for a flu vaccination, reducing the age to those over 50.

 Weekday appointments are also available if this is not convenient for you.

 Please ask at Reception or call the surgery between 2 & 4 pm to make an appointment.

 We will be adding dates throughout Dec but it is important that those eligible are vaccinated as early as possible this year.